natalia-buzkova/english-for-designers/05-storytelling/index.md

 As the world did for me.
 This time I wanted to make my parents proud ten times more than before.

 My interests shifted towards psychology.
 I always loved to analyse people and their behaviour, but now it became more of an obsession.

 I believed that if I get to understand minds of other people, then I will understand the one of my brother.

 My relationships changed too.
 Making my friends and family feel like they are never alone in this world became my top priority.
 I wanted to make them feel loved, worthy and accepted.
 I took their problems as if they were mine and found my value in their happiness.

 If I could tell one thing about myself, it’s that I care and I care *deeply*.

 My closest friends were afraid sometimes, because I wasn’t cautious and my need for meeting everyone’s expectations was limitless.

 Looking back, I thought that the world was filled with people who look at friendships the same way I do.
 Turns out, it is *not*.

 Yet, only last year I realized that giving myself to someone and loving unconditionally may not always be the right way.

 After having gone through some tough times, I decided to come back to reading books.
 Especially those focusing on relationships.
 Before, I wanted to understand everything about human brain, now I wanted to know more about their emotions.

 I don’t like the general talk about how one book changed someone’s life, but unfortunately this one did it for me.

-For the first time I discovered theory of attachments.
+### I discovered theory of attachments.

 Theory of attachment is a psychological explanation for the emotional bonds and relationships between people.
 Every child is born with a need to create bonds with caregivers, and they have influence on attachments throughout our life.

-There are four attachment styles that could form during first 18 months of our life and will affect as till the very end of it.
+#### There are four attachment styles that could form during first 18 months of our life and will affect as till the very end of it.

-Other people can influence your attachment style too, for the better or for worse, but the one that you develop during your childhood is always going to be your starting point, from which it is *hard* to move rapidly.
+Other people can influence your attachment style too, for the better or for worse, but the one that you develop during your childhood is always going to be your starting point, from which it is *hard* to move forward.

 Firstly, psychologists divide these styles as secure or insecure attachment.

-In case you have secure attachment, you are safe and can simply enjoy the rest of the presentation :)
+In case you have secure attachment, you are safe and can simply enjoy the rest of the presentation! :)

 You may wonder what attachment style you have, so I will share a link to the online test, which, according to your anxiety and avoidance levels in relationships, generates your results.